epdelasheras/PYTHON/FreeWork/Instagram/4_GUI/readme.txt

 	1) execute auto-py-to-exe
 	1.1) Select main.py
 	2) One directory
-	3) Add folder autoit
+	3) Add file data.txt
-	4) Add folder ChromeCfg
-	5) Add file chromedriver.exe
+	4) Add file chromedriver.exe
-	6) Rest by default
+	5) Rest by default
 3) Copy the complete output folder to other PC and run main.exe